tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 Removal may occur due to:
 - Inactivity
 - Abuse or misconduct
-- Misrepresentation
+- Misrepresentation of YieldLoop or the Governor role
 - Conflict of interest
-- Violation of platform rules
+- Violation of platform rules or community standards
 - Loss of trust

-Removal may include revocation and burning of the associated Governor NFT.
+Removal may include revocation and burning of the associated Governor NFT and loss of gated access.

 ---